Fortress64SB/LineageOS-Mojito/README.md

 - Most Linux distributions provide the required USB drivers by default, and you can install the ADB/fastboot tools though their package managers.

 ## 1. Unlocking the device *

-- First ensure the official MIUI OS is up to date on you phone, backup your files and perform a factory reset.
+- First ensure that the official MIUI OS is up to date on you phone, backup your files and perform a factory reset.
 - Then follow this guide: https://c.mi.com/thread-2262302-1-0.html

 ## 2. Remove your Mi Account on the phone after unlocking *
 - Go to “Settings” > “Mi Account” > “Mi Cloud”.
 - Turn off all synchronization options and most importantly disable “Device Search”.
 - At this point the verification should start and phone number will be requested (otherwise you can enter Mi account ID number or email).